-The Duties of a CNA
+The Job of a CNA

-- Furnishing basic care to patients
+- Furnishing basic services to patients

-- Measuring patient’s vital signs
+- Reading patient’s vital signs

 - Keeping a record of patient’s health status